kdrag0n/freqbench/README.md

 Do not change the value type unless you know what you're doing.
 The energy type only exists for testing purposes; do not expect it to work properly.

+Once you have a full energy model generated, pick out the parts you need and incorporate them into your SoC device tree.
+In general, kernels 4.19 need `capacity-dmips-mhz`, while older kernels need `efficiency` when it comes to the contents of the CPU sections.

 Example usage: `./legacy_em.py results.json cap/power`

 ### Simplified energy model